Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 by Dan O’Shea

-Green hydrogen production is an increasingly important piece of the renewable energy movement, and a new enough industry that it’s one in which numerous start-ups around the world are playing key roles.
-It is also just the latest sector to benefit from sensor-based force testing and measurement, which is used in many facets of manufacturing to monitor and optimize machines to keep them running at their best.
+Green hydrogen production is an increasingly important part of the renewable energy movement and a relatively new industry, making it one in which numerous start-ups around the world are playing key roles.
+It is also just the latest sector to benefit from sensor-based force testing and measurement, which are used in many facets of manufacturing to monitor and optimize machines, keeping them running at their best.

 In bringing force monitoring to the green hydrogen production industry, Interface may be catching a tiger by the tail, as the sector is growing rapidly and expanding globally, and in many cases is being led by start-ups that are continually looking to improve and optimize their production processes to become more competitive and gain a better return on their investments in electrolyzers and other equipment.